AbirAlFoysal/Inventory-Reservation-System-Django-/README.md

 In case of server crash, expired reservations can be cleaned up using the management command or Celery Beat.
 For immediate recovery, implement a background job to periodically clean up expired reservations every minute.

 #### Cleanup Strategy + Frequency
-Use Celery Beat to run cleanup every 5 minutes.
-For cron: `*/5 * * * * python manage.py cleanup_reservations`
+cleanup can be scheduled using Celery Beat every 5 minutes.
+For cron: `*/5 * * * * python manage.py cleanup_reservations`.
+Currently this project is using beat schedule with 5 min intervals.

 #### Multi-Warehouse Design
-Use a Warehouse model with many-to-many relationship to products.
+Using a Warehouse model means with many-to-many relationship to products.
 Stock levels per warehouse.
 Reservation locks specific warehouse stock.

 #### Caching Strategy
 Cache product stock levels in Redis with 5-minute TTL.
 Invalidate on stock changes.
 Use cache-aside pattern.
+It helps to avoid db calls, or background task dependancy saving resources.
+Its a solid design pattern, but this assignment did not require it.

 #### Flow Diagram
 ```
 User Request Reservation
         ↓
 Validate Stock Availability
         ↓
 Lock Product Row (select_for_update)
         ↓
 Deduct from Available, Add to Reserved
         ↓
 Create Reservation (10 min expiry)
         ↓
 Audit Log: Reservation Created
         ↓
 Return Success with request_id
 ```